-- Conducted a review of possibilities for Tla’amin-centered approaches to child welfare reform.
-(Tla’amin Nation, 2020)
+- Conducted a review of possibilities for Tla’amin-centered approaches to child welfare reform, and supported reform process.
+(Tla’amin Nation, 2020-present)

 - Co-developed a 10-year strategy for equitable and accessible childcare in the region, with Marlane Christensen and Meriko Kubota.
 (City of Powell River, qathet Regional District, Tla’amin Nation, 2019-2020)

 - Co-led a collaborative overview of child and family services at the Child Development Resource Center and Tla’amin Health, with Marlane Christensen.
 (Tla’amin Nation, 2019)

 - Collaborated on a proposal for expanded and accessible childcare spaces.
 (Tla’amin Nation, 2019)

 - Developed train-the-trainer curriculum to support in-community use of the wisepractices.ca website (Thunderbird Partnership Foundation, 2021)

 - Project lead for research about preventing youth suicide by promoting life in online places, with Dr. Jennifer White.
 (Canadian Mental Health Association, BC Division, 2020)

 - Lead researcher/writer for a federally funded web-based project (wisepractices.ca) led by Dr. Ed Connors and Dr. Jennifer White.
 The website promotes life among First Nations youth by connecting young people with purpose, hope, meaning, and belonging.
 (Indigenous Services Canada, 2016-2020)

 - Research assistant for inquiry into young people’s experiences of suicide risk assessment, led by Dr. Jennifer White.
 (Ministry of Children and Family Development, 2015-2016)